george-markou/Azure-Hyper-V-Lab/README.md

 Hey everyone 👋

-This Template will automate the deployment of an IaaS Azure VM running Windows Server 2022, having Hyper-V Role enabled.
-By this, you will be able to experiment freely using Hyper-V Server, learn, build Proof-Of-Concept environments or even use it as staging environment for creating shipping Custom Images to Azure.
+This Template will automate the deployment of an Azure IaaS VM running Windows Server 2022 OS, having Hyper-V Role enabled.
+By this, you will be able to experiment freely using Hyper-V Server, learn, build Proof-Of-Concept or non-production environments or even use it as staging environment for creating shipping Custom Images to Azure.

 The Template consists of the following resources: